NWVCIL Logo

 Examples

-House discrimination can take many different forms.
-Here some examples of activities considered discriminatory under the federal and state Fair Housing Acts:
+Housing discrimination can take many different forms.
+Here are some examples of activities considered discriminatory under the federal and state Fair Housing Acts:

 • Refusing to sell or rent a home